U.S. Department of Agriculture

-The Manatee River Soil and Water Conservation District Speech Contest was held Thursday, November 14th at 6 pm.
+The Manatee River Soil and Water Conservation District Speech Contest will be held Monday, November 10, 2014 at 6:00pm.
 This speech contest is designed to develop leadership through public speaking activities and stimulate interest in conserving our natural resources.
 Open to any student regularly enrolled in any high school, middle school, home school, or virtual school in grades 6 through 12 in Manatee County.
 Cash prizes for 1st through 3rd place winners.
-The topic this year was “Dig Deeper-What are the Mysteries in the Soil?”
+The topic this year is:

 Devan Kreitzer from Bayshore High School was this year's first place winner!
 For more information about Devan and his winning speech, click here.

 The Manatee County Agriculture and Extension

 Service Soils Unit, in partnership with the NRCS/USDA